opensearch-project/project-website/_authors/navneev.markdown

 linkedin: navneet-verma-a37a33b0
 ---

-**Navneet Verma** is a senior software engineer at Amazon Web Services working on geospatial and vector search space in OpenSearch.
+**Navneet Verma** is a senior software engineer at AWS working on geospatial and vector search in OpenSearch.